What's new in Angular 6?

 Service Worker

-Angular 6 enables two things related to Service Workers.
-The first one is related to navigation: using a service worker we can now redirect navigation requests - we can achieve this by using a file called ngsw-config.json.
-This file contains which files and data URLs should the Angular Service worker cache and how it should update the cached files as well as the data.
+Angular 6 brings two service worker improvements.
+First, navigation: you can now redirect navigation requests using ngsw-config.json.
+This file specifies which files and data URLs the Angular service worker should cache, and how it should update them.

-Furthermore, a safety-worker.js file is now also part of the configuration which allows for an easy deactivation of existing service workers.
+Second, a safety-worker.js file is now included, making it easy to deactivate existing service workers.

 No more <template> element